Add To Favorites

 Create a portrait representing Ramadan with the phases of the moon.

-Research the dates on which Ramadan is observed for the current year.
-Cover your work area with newspaper.
-Paint a picture that illustrates your understanding of this solemn Muslim observance using Crayola® Watercolor Paints.
-You might choose to illustrate moon phases, a mosque, traditional Muslim clothing, important cities such as Mecca, or other symbols of the fast of Ramadan.
-Dry.
+Inform students that they will be creating representations of their Ramadan knowledge.
+Have them cover their work areas with recycled newspaper.
+Encourage students to paint a picture that illustrates their understanding of this solemn Muslim observance using Crayola® Watercolor Paints.
+This picture might take the form of an illustration of the moon phases, a mosque, traditional Muslim clothing, important cities such as Mecca, or other symbols of the fast of Ramadan.
+Allow paint to dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step